-Mrs V Wakelam and Mrs Walker are responsible for ensuring first aid boxes are sufficiently stocked.
+Mrs Walker is responsible for ensuring first aid boxes are sufficiently stocked.

 Mrs Walker is responsible for ensuring first aid training is up to date and refresher training is undertaken in a timely manner.

 A list of the qualified first aiders is available in strategic places throughout the school.
 All staff, including supply teachers are made aware of the first aiders and their location.